peter88213/nvhelp-de/source/writing.rst

 .. figure:: _images/writing01.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

-   novelibre screenshot
+   novelibre Screenshot

 If you have done this before and there is still a Manuskript document from the previous writing session, you will now be asked whether you want to continue working on this document.
 If this is the case, answer "Bestehendes öffnen".

 .. figure:: _images/writing02.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

-   novelibre screenshot
+   novelibre Screenshot

 If you answer "Überschreiben", *novelibre* creates a new Manuskript document.
 "Cancel" aborts the export process and lets you return to the main window.